One new coronavirus death confirmed at Norwich hospital

 You may also want to watch:

-On Wednesday evening, the hospital featured in a television documentary on Channel 4, following the efforts of NHS staff during the pandemic.

-Meanwhile, the James Paget University Hospital’s total increased to 93 following the death of a patient on May 5.

-A further eight deaths were announced in East Suffolk and North Essex bringing its total to 282.
-Forty-six Covid-19 patients have died at the West Suffolk Hospital in Bury St Edmunds.
+A further two deaths were announced in East Suffolk and North Essex, bringing the area’s total to 292.
+Fifty-two Covid-19 patients have died at the West Suffolk Hospital in Bury St Edmunds.

-NHS England confirmed a further 383 people who tested positive for coronavirus have died, bringing the total number of confirmed reported deaths in hospitals in England to 22,432.
+NHS England reported a further 209 people, who tested positive for coronavirus have died, bringing the total number of confirmed reported deaths in hospitals in England to 23,358.

-Of the latest deaths, 41 people aged between 28 and 96 years old had no known underlying health condition.
+Patients were aged between 40 and 99 years old, of which 12, aged between 55 and 97 years old, had no known underlying health condition.

-NHS England releases updated figures each day showing the dates of every coronavirus-related death in hospitals in England, often including previously uncounted deaths that took place several days or even weeks ago.
-This is because of the time it takes for deaths to be confirmed as testing positive for Covid-19, for post-mortem examinations to be processed and for data from the tests to be validated.
+The Department of Health announced that as of 5pm on Sunday, 32,065 people who have tested positive for the virus have died.

 If you value what this story gives you, please consider supporting the Norwich Evening News.
 Click the link in the yellow box below for details.